Divalproex (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you or your child have liver disease, pancreas problems, or blood disorders.
-Tell your doctor if you have a family history of urea cycle disorders or unexplained infant deaths.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, a blood disease, or pancreas problems, or a history of depression or mental health problems.

 Possible Side Effects While Using This Medicine